 Teen drivers are the stuff of parental nightmares.
 When your teens first take to the road, you are destined for dread.
 Learning to drive, however, is a natural step in the progression toward the independence of adulthood.
 If your teen’s was involved in a car accident, however, things become even more worrisome, but you can help your teen become a safer driver and to know what to do in the event of a car accident.

 Driving is dangerous, and accidents happen.
-If your teen driver was in a car accident, contact the legal team at Stewart J. Guss, Attorney at Law.
+If your teen driver was in a car accident, contact the legal team at Stewart J. Guss, Injury Accident Lawyers.
 We’re here to help.

 Teen Drivers and Car Accidents